chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 mechanisms for user ID mapping is beyond the scope of this specification.

-In most operating systems, a particular user (on UNIX, the uid 0) has access to all files, no matter what permission and ownership they have.
+In POSIX-based operating systems, a particular user (on UNIX, the uid 0) has access to all files, no matter what permission and ownership they have.
 This superuser permission may not be allowed on the server, since anyone who can become superuser on their client could gain access to all remote files.
-A UNIX server by default maps uid 0 to a distinguished value (UID_NOBODY), as well as mapping the groups list, before doing its access checking.
+A POSIX-based NFS server by default maps uid 0 to a distinguished value (for instance, UID_NOBODY), as well as mapping the groups list, before doing its access checking.
 A server implementation may provide a mechanism to change this mapping.
-This works except for NFS version 3 protocol root file systems (required for diskless NFS version 3 protocol client support), where superuser access cannot be avoided.
-Export options are used, on the server, to restrict the set of clients allowed superuser access.

 ## Duplicate Request Cache

-The typical NFS version 3 protocol failure recovery model uses client time-out and retry to handle server crashes, network partitions, and lost server replies.
-A retried request is called a duplicate of the original.
+The typical NFS protocol failure recovery model uses client time-out and retry to handle server crashes, network partitions, and lost server replies.
+A retried request is referred to as a duplicate of the original.

 When used in a file server context, the term idempotent can be used to distinguish between operation types.
 An idempotent